grame-cncm/faustcourse/session5/content.md

 turn the entire screen of the device into a continuous X/Y control surface, you wouldn't be able to do that with standard Faust UI elements.

-The Faust distribution comes with a tool called `faust2smartkeyb` which can be used to generate Android and iOS apps with an interface better suited to touchscreens and targeting skill transfer.
+The Faust distribution comes with a tool called `faust2smartkeyb`, which we already used earlier in this course.
+It can be used to generate Android and iOS apps with an interface better suited to touchscreens and targeting skill transfer.
 Skill transfer consists of leveraging performers skills to facilitate the learning of a digital musical instrument.
-For example, if you're a guitar player, you might want your interface to have a pitch mapping similar to a fret board.
+For example, if you're a guitar player, you might want your interface to have a pitch mapping similar to a fretboard.

 In this lesson, we show you how to use `faust2smartkeyb` to make mobile-device-based digital musical instruments.
 Things should work more or